Million Reasons: Recording and composition

 Gaga co-wrote and co-produced "Million Reasons" alongside Mark Ronson, while Lindsey and BloodPop provided additional songwriting and production, respectively.
 The track was recorded and mixed at Shangri-La and Gypsy Palace Studios in Malibu, California, as well as Electric Lady Studios in New York by Joshua Blair, Joe Visciano and Brandon Bost.
 The mastering was performed at Sterling Sound Studios by Tom Coyne and Randy Merrill.
 Instrumentation for the song included piano by Gaga, guitars by Lindsey and Ronson.
 BloodPop handled the additional instrumentation including keyboards, rhythm track and string programming.

 According to Emily Mackay of NME, "Million Reasons" serves as a "potent, sky-clutching reminder of Gaga's way with a bare-bone ballad".
+Gaga described the track as "a country song mixed with funk and rock ‘n’ roll", with "a hip-hop feeling" despite not being a hip-hop song itself.
 Idolator's Patrick Bowman agreed and described it as a "country-tinged [...] quiet ballad" while Stephen L. Betts from Rolling Stone called it a pop song which had a country music appeal, similar to singer Beyoncé's "Daddy Lessons".
 Michael Cragg from The Guardian found this reminiscent of Carrie Underwood's characteristic style, which he called country balladry.
 Lyndsey Parker from Yahoo!
 Music joked that it was obviously written by country music artists.
 In the composition, the singer's vocals are layered among "faintly strummed guitars" and varying degrees of percussion.
 Gaga described the genre as a "country song mixed with funk and rock 'n' roll" and felt that the composition was unexpected, with underlying tones of hip-hop.

 "Million Reasons" is written in the key of C major with its tempo swinging around 64 beats per minute, and is accompanied by piano and guitar.
 Gaga's vocals span from G3 to E5 in the song, which in common time, follows a progression of C–Am–F–G, with a chorus of F–C–Am–G. During the song's chorus, Gaga croons "You're giving me a million reasons to let you go / You're giving me a million reasons to quit the show".
 Its discussion of heartbreak and hope, as described by International Business Times's Nicholas Mojica, was guaranteed to "resonate with [the] listeners" of the record.
 Bustle's Amy Roberts theorized that, like most of the songs from Joanne, "Million Reasons" had extra hidden depth in its lyrics and predicted it to be about Gaga's separated boyfriend Taylor Kinney.
 The phrase "quit the show" was described as a metaphor by Roberts about Gaga feeling dejected about her life, with the second verses confirming this.
 Both romantic heartbreak as catalyst and religious faith of the singer were represented as different sides of the lyrics.
 Roberts concluded by saying that "[t]hough the song may seem extremely fraught with sadness, confusion and heartache, its main message appears to be a pretty positive one".